 Literacy skills transfer across the whole curriculum – we learn to read and we read to learn!
 We write for lots of different real reasons and with a purpose so that we are interested and inspired.

 - Reading – we start with picture books for sequencing, handling, directionality, meaning, talking and sharing… followed by books with text to develop word recognition and decoding skills.
 High Frequency Word cards are taken home to develop whole word recognition.

 - Phonics – learning letter sounds and names, upper and lower case to help us read and write.
-We have daily phonics sessions, using the scheme ‘Letters and Sounds’ along with the Jolly Phonics actions and Big Cat programme in groups across FS and KS1 in order to fulfil individual learning needs.
+We have daily phonics sessions, using the scheme ‘Letters and Sounds’ phase 1 and then the 'Monster Phonics' scheme.
+Various games are also used to fulfil individual learning needs.